mcfnord/rml/src/busto.md

 pepulation of DPAs in the office is improving, and the population in the Misdemeanor Division in particular is on par with the local community.

-Summgy of the Evidence: Regarding the issue of minorities in leadership, Hilligoss said that DPA James Curtis, who is African American, is Chair of the PCPAO’s Diversity Committee.
+Summary of the Evidence: Regarding the issue of minorities in leadership, Hilligoss said that DPA James Curtis, who is African American, is Chair of the PCPAO’s Diversity Committee.
 In that capacity, she said that he attends the Team Chief meetings and the two leadership team meetings (a full day in the spring; 2%: days in the fall).
 While Curtis